MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-xero.md

 <a name="FindingParams"></a>

 ## Finding parameters
 Provide a name for your organization to track in Power BI.
 This allows you to connect to multiple different organizations.
-Note that you cannot connect to the same organization multiple times, as it will affect the scheduled refresh.
+You can't connect to the same organization multiple times, as it will affect the scheduled refresh.

 ## Troubleshooting
 * Xero users must have the following roles to access the Xero template app for Power BI: "Standard + Reports" or "Advisor".
 The template app relies on the user-based permissions to access reporting data through Power BI.
 * If you receive a failure after loading for some time, verify how long it took to see that error message.
-Note that the access token provided by Xero is only valid for 30min so accounts with more data than can be loaded in that time frame will fail.
-We're actively working to improve this.
+The access token provided by Xero is only valid for 30 minutes, so accounts with more data than can be loaded in that time frame will fail.
+We're actively working to improve this limitation.
-* During the load the tiles on the dashboard will be in a generic loading state.
-This is not expected to change until the full load completes.
+* During the load, the tiles on the dashboard are in a generic loading state.
+They stay that way until the full load completes.
 If you receive a notification that your load completed but the tiles are still loading, try refreshing the dashboard tiles using the ... in the top right of your dashboard.
-* If your template app fails to refresh, please check if you have connected to the same organization more than once in Power BI.
+* If your template app fails to refresh, check if you have connected to the same organization more than once in Power BI.
 Xero only allows a single active connection to an organization and you may see an error indicating your credentials are invalid if you connect to the same one more than once.
-* For issues connecting the Xero template app for Power BI like error messages or very slow load times, first clear the cache / cookies and restart the browser, then reconnect to Power BI.
+* For issues connecting the Xero template app for Power BI, like error messages or slow load times, first clear the cache / cookies and restart the browser, then reconnect to Power BI.

-For other issues, please file a ticket at http://support.powerbi.com if the issue persists.
+For other issues, file a ticket at http://support.powerbi.com if the issue persists.

 ## Next steps
 [Get started in Power BI](service-get-started.md)